flavinooliver/javascript-course/git-commands.md

 - untracked files - Files witch git not known.
 - remote - A reference to a GIT repository. wich usually defilt to being o'origin" name.
 - branch - Is like a separated version of your code that you can work on independently  at the same time.
+- merge - means make two pieces of code and transform into one.

 ## commands
 __to use git commands it needs to use git prefix write the command__